azdavis/azdavis.net/posts/en/japanese-resources.md

 [Website](https://www3.nhk.or.jp/news/easy/)

-'Easy' japanese news about current events.
+Japanese language news about current events.
 Pretty short articles.
 Good for reading practice.
-You can also listen to some (all?) of the articles and toggle the reading hints ('furigana') for kanji for more practice.
+You can also listen to some of the articles and toggle the reading hints for kanji for more practice.

 [phono-semantic]: https://en.wikipedia.org/wiki/Chinese_character_classification#Phono-semantic_compound_characters
 [kanji-mistakes]: https://www.tofugu.com/japanese/kanji-learning-mistakes/